Oxazolidine

 Oxazolidine is a five-membered heterocycle ring with the formula (CH2)3(NH)O.The O atom and NH groups are not mutually bonded, in contrast to isoxazolidine.
 Oxazolidines (emphasis on plural) are derivatives of the parent oxazolidine owing to the presence of substituents on carbon and/or nitrogen.
 Oxazolines are unsaturated analogues of oxazolidines.

 Synthesis and reactions

 First synthesized in the 1800s, oxazolidines are traditionally prepared by condensation of 2-aminoalcohols with aldehydes and ketones.
 The ready availability of chiral amino alcohols by reduction of amino acids enables the synthesis of chiral oxazolidines.

-Oxazolidines are prone to hydrolysis, the reverse of their syntheses.
+Non N-alkylated oxazolidines are prone to hydrolysis, resulting in a ring opening into the parent aminoalcohol.
 Perhaps for this reason, their basicity is rarely discussed.
+Since the reaction is an equillbrium, removal of water favours ring formation.

 Uses and occurrence

 Several oxazolidine derivatives occur naturally, Some occur as post translational modifications of proteins.
 Others are components of alkaloids, a few of which are highly active against some tumors.
 Examples include terazomine, quinocarcin, and tetrahydroisoquinoline.

-Oxazolidines are used as moisture scavengers in polyurethane and other systems.
+Oxazolidines are also used as moisture scavengers in polyurethane and other systems.

-Oxazolidines have even been researched and used as fuel additives.
+Oxazolidines have been computationally studied as fuel additives.
+Various N-acetyl oxazolidines has been shown to have mosquito repellent properties.
+Hydrolysis of the oxazolidine ring makes it a promising pro-drug candidate for 1,2-aminoalcohols, a structural motif found in numerous FDA approved drugs.